libatomic/atomic-cli/README.md

 #### migrate map

-Maps and filters any third-party CSV into the Passport `UserImportRecord` format using a JSON mapping file.
+Maps and filters any third-party CSV into the Passport `UserImportRecord` format using inline mappings or a JSON mapping file.
 This is useful for sources that export subscriber data as a CSV with non-standard column names (e.g., Substack's free subscriber export).
 Multiple target fields can map to the same source column.
 Rows can be filtered using an [expr](https://github.com/expr-lang/expr) expression.

 ```bash
 atomic-cli migrate map [options]